This pan-fried soy-glazed eggplant is inspired by Chinese and Japanese flavors. Serve hot or at room temperature, over rice or as a side dish.

 Instructions

-- Heat a large non-stick skillet over medium heat and add enough oil to coat the bottom.
-Arrange the first batch of the eggplant in a single layer in the skillet and cover tightly with a lid.
+- Heat a large non-stick skillet over medium heat and add enough oil to lightly coat the bottom.
+Arrange half of the eggplant inside in a single layer and cover tightly with a lid.
 Cook until golden brown, 3 to 4 minutes, then flip and brown the other side.
-Remove the eggplant from the skillet and cook the second batch, adding more oil as needed.
-Remove all the eggplant and set aside.
+Remove from the skillet and cook the second batch, adding more oil as needed.
+Then remove all the eggplant and set aside.

 Nutrition